CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0303-Using a Configuration Profile to configure iOS and iPadOS Wifi settings.md

 ### Task 1: Create the iOS_iPadOS device group

+In this task you will create a new Intune security group named iOS_iPadOS Devices to hold the Apple devices that will receive the Wi-Fi configuration profile.

 1. Switch to **SEA-SVR1** and sign in as **Contoso\Administrator** with the password of **Pa55w.rd**.
 Close Server Manager.

 2. On **SEA-SVR1**, on the taskbar, select **Microsoft Edge**.